chukwumaokere/JavaScriptTrainingExercises/README.md

 This project may occasionally update.
 To pull the latest, just do `git pull`.
 If you have uncommitted changes locally, you could commit them and then do `git pull --rebase` to keep your code changes to the `index.js` files

+## Hints
+There are no hints.
+If you want to challenge yourself, do NOT google this or reference other code or notes.
+Try to use just what is given to you.
+The code has everything you need if you're inquisitive enough.
+Try using the Intellisense to make sense of what you have at your disposal.

+The only "hint" I'll give you is try to fix any of the runtime errors first, so that when you run the file, no fatal errors get thrown.
+That'll give you a good enough starting point to start coding.

 # Happy Coding
+# READ.
+EVERYTHING.
+CAREFULLY.

+### Disclaimer
+I coded these over a weekend for fun to help a friend out.
+There might be errors in my implementation.
+These are mocks of things that exist from what I remember of them so there might not be every possible implementation or configuration option for things like Express.
+The goal is to help people learn how to write things and feel comfortable fixing syntax issues and writing code.
+Not to be a perfect sandbox for writing every possible type of endpoint or variation of some implementation.

+If there are issues, please open an Issue here in github and I'll try to take care of it.
+No promises.

+Things are subject to change